 Photographs are required as part of a complete nomination form.
 A minimum of six to ten representative digital photographs are required showing the primary and secondary exterior elevations, and the landscape, with at least one photograph showing the property in the context of its neighborhood (the streetscape).
 Six to ten representative interior photos of significant interior features are also required as part of the nomination form.
-Photographs should be submitted within the nomination form itself as continuation pages; and should also be submitted digitally as jpg images on a disc or emailed to the Historic Preservation Office.
+Photographs should be submitted within the nomination form itself both in Section 7 and Section 8; and as continuation pages in Section 12; and should also be submitted digitally as jpg images on a disc or emailed to the Historic Preservation Office.